top of page

 -

 Is the team allowed to change its members?
-If so, when and when not?A team may change its members during the period of enrollment, that is, up to December 15, 2023.
+If so, when and when not?A team may change its members up to the time of submission of its design.
+Awards if won will be allocated equally by those team members documented in the design submission.

 -